nnicogomez/dll-thief/README.md

 Normally, Windows treat to obtain the DLLs in the standard indicated location, but if the DLL is not found there, OS will find these in some known directories:

-..* The directory from which the application loaded ⋅⋅* The system directory
+* The directory from which the application loaded
+* The system directory
-..* The 16-bit system directory.
+* The 16-bit system directory
-..* The Windows directory.
+* The Windows directory
-..* The current directory.
+* The current directory
-..* The directories that are listed in the PATH environment variable.
+* The directories that are listed in the PATH environment variable

 The search order depends of `SafeDllSearchMode`.
 For more information about SafeDllSearchMode, see https://docs.microsoft.com/en-us/windows/win32/dlls/dynamic-link-library-search-order

 if SafeDllSearchMode is enabled, the search order is as follows:
-..* The directory from which the application loaded ..* The system directory
+* The directory from which the application loaded
+* The system directory
-..* The 16-bit system directory.
+* The 16-bit system directory
-..* The Windows directory.
+* The Windows directory
-..* The current directory.
+* The current directory
-..* The directories that are listed in the PATH environment variable.
+* The directories that are listed in the PATH environment variable

 If SafeDllSearchMode is disabled, the search order is as follows:
-..* The directory from which the application loaded.
-..* The current directory.
+..* The directory from which the application loaded ..* The current directory
-..* The system directory.
+..* The system directory
-..* The 16-bit system directory.
+..* The 16-bit system directory
-..* The Windows directory.
+..* The Windows directory
-..* The directories that are listed in the PATH environment variable.
+..* The directories that are listed in the PATH environment variable

 Knowing that, i created dll-thief. dll-thief wants to be an automatization of the DLL hijacking process.
 Using DLL hijacking we will be able to analyze the processes behaviour in a little time, learning what DLLs are used by what process and if these DLLs are found or not.
 When the script detects that a DLL was not found, it will treat to write a malicious DLL in the paths (mentioned above).

 ## Installation
+1. Clone repo
 `git clone https://github.com/nnicogomez/dll-thief.git`
+2. Locate into the repo directory
 `cd dll-thief`
+3. Install requirements
 `pip install -r requirements.txt`

 ## Usage